TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 37/Job 37.15.md

 ---

-Dost thou know how God layeth [his charge] upon them, And causeth the lightning of his cloud to shine?
+Do you know how God controls them, and causes the lightning of his cloud to shine?